redhat-na-ssa/gpu-workshop/README.md

                 path: jupyterhub/notebook-images
               name: notebook-images
             ```
-          - Near the bottom change the tarball version to `v.1.0.9`
+          - Near the bottom change the tarball versions to `v1.4.0-openshift` and `v.1.2.2`.
           - Name
             - opendatahub
           - Labels